jruels/docker-fun/labs/07-compose/07_orchestration_compose_lab1.md

     example1  example2  example3
     ```

-4. Enter the example1 folder and list the contents.
+2. Enter the example1 folder and list the contents.
 There will be a single docker-compose.yml file inside.
 `cd ./example1`
 `ls`

-5. Inspect the file docker-compose.yml:
+3. Inspect the file `docker-compose.yml` in VS Code:
-`vim docker-compose.yml`
 The file is populated as follows:
     ```
     version: '2.2'